 College of Education Professional Education Unit website.

-Dr. Katherine A. Schwartz, Art Education Coordinator, Professor of Art and Art Education
+Dr. William Wightman, Art Education Coordinator, Professor of Art and Art Education

 Ph.D.
 University of Arizona; M.S.
 Florida State University; B.S.
 Radford University